Dean Stockwell: 1952–1968: Adult career and hiatus

 Stockwell graduated from Alexander Hamilton High School in Los Angeles, and attended the University of California, Berkeley, for a year before dropping out.
 "I was unhappy and could not get along with people," he later said.
 At UC Berkeley, he immersed himself in music and wrote several small compositions.

 He took a number of years off and resumed his acting career as an adult in 1956.
-He guest-starred on shows such as Front Row Center, Matinee Theatre, Schlitz Playhouse, The United States Steel Hour, Climax!, Men of Annapolis, Cimarron City, General Electric Theater, and Wagon Train (in 1957 as "Jimmy Drew", brother to Shelley Winters in "The Ruth Owens Story", S1E3, also in 1958, as Juan Ortega in “The Juan Ortega Story” S2E2 and again in 1959, as Rodney Lawrence in “The Rodney Lawrence Story”, S2E36).
+He guest-starred on shows such as Front Row Center, Matinee Theatre, Schlitz Playhouse, The United States Steel Hour, Climax!, Men of Annapolis, Cimarron City, General Electric Theater, and Wagon Train (in 1957 as Jimmy Drew, brother to Shelley Winters in "The Ruth Owens Story", also in 1958, as Juan Ortega in "The Juan Ortega Story", and again in 1959, as Rodney Lawrence in "The Rodney Lawrence Story").
 He had a supporting role in a Western, Gun for a Coward (1957), and the lead role in a low-budget teen melodrama, The Careless Years (1957), the feature directorial debut of Arthur Hiller.
-It was made for Bryna Productions, the company of Kirk Douglas.
+It was made for Bryna Productions, Kirk Douglas' company.
 He signed a five-year deal with the company, but this was the only film he made for them.

 In 1957, he starred as Judd Steiner in the Broadway adaptation of Compulsion, based on the Leopold and Loeb story.
-He reprised the role in the 1959 film version, for which he and co-stars Orson Welles and Bradford Dillman shared the 1959 Cannes Film Award for Best Actor.
+He reprised the role in the 1959 film version, for which co-stars Orson Welles, Bradford Dillman, and he shared the 1959 Cannes Film Award for Best Actor.
 Stockwell continued to work heavily in TV on such shows as Playhouse 90, Johnny Staccato, and Buick-Electra Playhouse.